Causal Inference Under Unmeasured Confounding With Negative Controls: A Minimax Learning Approach: Finite Sample Analysis of Estimators without Stabilizers under Realizability and Closedness

-In this paper we tackled a central challenge in doing causal inferences using negative controls: estimating the bridge functions.
-We developed an alternative identification strategy that eschewed both uniqueness and completeness assumptions that were imposed on bridge functions in previous approaches and that may be dubious in practice.
+In this paper we tackled a central challenge in doing causal inference using negative controls: estimating the bridge functions.
+We developed an alternative identification strategy that eschewed completeness assumptions that were imposed on bridge functions in many previous approaches and that may be dubious in practice.
 We proposed new minimax estimators for the bridge functions that were amenable to general function approximation.
 We studied the behavior of these bridge function estimators and the resulting GACE estimators under a range of different assumptions.
-Depending on how much one is willing to assume, we showed different rates of convergence.
-In some settings, GACE estimators remained consistent even when bridge function estimators were not.
-In other settings, the GACE estimator was shown to achieve the semiparametric efficiency bound.

 Our work can be extended to tackle complex estimation in other settings.
 For example, both \citet{Tennenholtz_Shalit_Mannor_2020,Lee2021} study complex settings where a causal estimand is identified using a proxy or negative-control approach -- the first a partially-observable reinforcement learning setting and the second a more general directed acyclic graph setting -- but both focus on the setting of \emph{discrete} data distributions for simplicity.
-By leveraging our work, which allows flexible hypothesis classes, we may be able to tackle these more complicated settings on continuous spaces with lax assumptions and strong guarantees.
+By leveraging our work, which allows flexible hypothesis classes, we may be able to tackle these more complicated settings on continuous spaces.